 Most of us believe we give in to temptations too easily

-At first blush, it might appear that the future orientation that our parents, teachers and well-wishers instill in us is a good thing.
+, teachers and well-wishers instill in us is a good thing.
 Indeed, most of us believe that we didn’t receive a strong-enough dose of “far-sightedness” in our formative years.
 Many of us believe that we give in to temptation (e.g., eating a tasty dessert) too easily, that we are lazier than we would like to be (e.g., we procrastinate too often), or that we don’t save enough for the future.
 Thus, many of us carry with us significant anxiety about the future and guilt about our inability to control our myopic impulses.

 Suffer Now, Be Happy Later